THROWBACK THURSDAY! THERE IS NOTHING NEW UNDER THE SUN PHYSICAL CULTURE FADDISM PART 1

 And here, I thought group fitness classes had always been about staring at chicks in booty shorts.

-Plenty of other books were written on the subject of training with dumbbells, all of which had slight variations of the same theme.
-By and large, however, dumbbell work was kept pretty light except in places where strongmen trained, as people still held tightly to Galen’s belief that training for health was not heavy strength training, but rather more like the Crossfit conception of lighter weights for time.
+Plenty of other books were written about training with dumbbells, all of which had slight variations of the same theme.
+By and large, however, dumbbell work was kept light except in places where strongmen trained, as people still held tightly to Galen’s belief that training for health was not heavy strength training, but rather more like the CrossFit conception of lighter weights for time.

 Galen said it, but it could literally be the words of any Crossfitter remarking on powerlifting.
 Because of this sentiment, strongmen really weren’t all that prevalent or popular in the early 19th Century, so most training was done relatively lightly and for high repetitions, but all of that was about to change.